Quantum Dense Coding Network using Multimode Squeezed States of Light: Classical Capacity for three-mode channel involving two senders and a single receiver

 \section{Classical Capacity for three-mode channel involving two senders and a single receiver}

-To derive the expression for the classical capacity between two senders, and a single receiver, $\mathcal{S}_1, \mathcal{S}_2$ and $\mathcal{R}$ respectively, the three-mode squeezed state is initially distributed among them.
+To derive the expression for the classical capacity between two senders, and a single receiver, $\mathcal{S}_1, \mathcal{S}_2$ and $\mathcal{R}$ respectively, a three-mode squeezed state is initially distributed among them.
 A three-mode genuinely multimode entangled state is, in general, prepared with the help of a tritter.
-The class of such states constitute a two parameter family, characterized by the transmittivities, $\tau_1$ and $\tau_2$ of two beam splitters which comprise the tritter.
+The class of such states constitutes a two-parameter family, characterized by the transmittivities, $\tau_1$ and $\tau_2$ of two beam splitters that comprise the tritter.
 The three-mode entangled state identified by its displacement vector and covariance matrix can be represented as

 where

 All the initial single mode squeezed states are considered to have equal squeezing strength, $r$.
 For $\tau_1 = 1/3$ and $\tau_2 = 1/2$, we obtain the well-known basset-hound state \cite{Braunstein_PRL_2000,Adesso_arXiv_2006,Adesso_JPA_2007}.